 Abstracts of doctoral theses recently defended will be reproduced unchanged from those submitted with the thesis to the univeristy where the degree was awarded.
 Thesis subject must be within the scope of the UV4Plants Bulletin.
 If the thesis has been assigned an ISBN and or DOI, these should be provided together with the full bibliographic information.
 For unpublished theses or monographs, if deposited on-line a DOI or handle or URL should be provided.
 Date and place of defence, university, department or faculty, and supervisors names should also be included.
 The abstract should uploaded as a file.
 A short abstract, of at most 100 words, should be entered in the abstract field and will be used for indexing and on-line display.

-Reviews of recently published books by an independent author.
-(Short summaries of books written by book publishers, authors or editors should be submitted as News.)
-Reviewed by section editor.
+Critical reviews of recently published books and software, or of equipment by an independent author.
+(Short summaries of books or software written by book publishers, authors or editors should be submitted as News.
+Short descriptions of new equipment or materials submitted by sellers or manufacturers should be submitted as News.)

 Authors, or their employers, will retain ownership of copyright.
 However, original publication in the Bulletin should be always cited upon republication in unaltered or altered form.
 The UV4Plants Bulletin contents will be published under one of the Creative Commons Licenses, by default CC BY-SA 4.0, but at the request of the authors, other more restrictive (CC BY-ND 4.0, CC BY-NC 4.0) or less restrictive (CC BY 4.0) licenses can be used for individual articles. https://creativecommons.org/